Updated May 23, 2025 | Published August 10, 2022

-Those commonalities sometimes lead to confusion about what the difference between the two is.
-That’s the purpose of this article: what makes a condo a condo, and an apartment an apartment?
+In this article, we’ll define what the difference is between condos (a.k.a. condominiums) and apartments.
 Plus, a quick look at the cost difference between these two types of homes.

-They tend to share a very similar (often identical) physical structure.
-You can probably picture an apartment building: usually a multi-storey affair, with multiple living units on each floor.
-Condos can share this form, but also may be townhouses, detached houses, or anything in between.
+Condos and apartments tend to have a similar (often identical) physical structure.
+An apartment building is a multi-storey structure with several living units on each floor.
+Condos often share this form, but they also may be townhouses, detached houses, or anything in between.

 So, it’s technically possible for a residence to be both an apartment and a condo.
-For example, if someone owns a condo unit and rents it out for someone else to live in, the owner would call it their condo; the occupant would usually refer to it as their apartment (assuming it was in an apartment-style building).
+For example, if someone owns a condo unit and rents it out for someone else to live in, the owner would call it their condo; the occupant would usually call it their apartment.

-There are also purpose-built apartment buildings, in which the individual units are not for sale.
-These types of buildings are normally owned by a single property rental company that rents out each unit and manages the building.
-It would not be correct to refer to these types of residences as condos, because no one can buy the individual units.
+Purpose-built apartment buildings, in which the individual units are not for sale, are normally owned by a single company that rents out each unit and manages the building.
+It would be incorrect to refer to these types of residences as condos, because no one can buy the individual units.

-Note that condo is a specific term for a form of property ownership.
+Condo is a legally defined term for a form of property ownership.
 Each province has some form of condominium act that codifies condo law.
 In some provinces, you’ll hear the term strata; it means the same thing as condo.

-Apartment, however, is a more colloquial term.
+Apartment, however, is a colloquial term.
 Some condo owners may refer to their home as their apartment, even if they’re not renting it out.
-Generally, any residence that’s part of a large, multi-unit building may be called an apartment, but it’s usually reserved for rented residences.
+Any residence that’s part of a large, multi-unit building may be called an apartment, but it’s usually reserved for rented residences.

 Naturally, given that one owns a condo and rents an apartment, the cost difference can be pretty significant.